Recoskie/JDasm/docs/Basics.md

 <br />

 The same applies to ohms for resistors in electronics.
-Thus 1 kilo is 1000.
-Thus an ohm is the unit just as the byte is the singular unit.
+As 1 kilo is 1000 as a number.
+Thus an ohm is the thing just as the byte is the singular unit.

 <br />

-So 1-kilo ohm is a 1000 ohm resistor.
+So 1-kilo ohm is actually a 1000 ohm resistor.
 The same is true with wattage as kilo wat to Giga wat.
 In which Giga is the measure and the wat is the thing.

 <br />